 Enlarged lymph nodes are biopsied.
 If a node is palpable, no imaging is required initially, although CT or ultrasonography may be needed to properly plan subsequent tests.

-Biopsies should be reviewed by a pathologist with expertise in lymphoma diagnosis.
+Biopsies should be reviewed by a pathologist with expertise in lymphoma diagnosis so that the lymphoma can be correctly classified.
 If this review is not available locally, the slides should be sent to a reference laboratory with hematopathology expertise.
 The proper classification of non-Hodgkin lymphoma is critical for treatment planning.
 Non-Hodgkin lymphomas are potentially curable, but without a precise diagnosis, optimal therapy may not be chosen.

 Histologic criteria on biopsy include destruction of normal lymph node architecture and invasion of the capsule and adjacent fat by characteristic neoplastic cells.
 Immunophenotyping studies to determine the cell of origin are of great value in identifying specific subtypes and helping define prognosis and management; these studies also can be done on peripheral cells if they are present, but typically these stains are applied to formalin-fixed, paraffin-embedded tissue.
 Demonstration of the leukocyte common antigen CD45 by immunoperoxidase rules out metastatic cancer, which is often in the differential diagnosis of “undifferentiated” cancers.
 The test for leukocyte common antigen, most surface marker studies, and gene rearrangement (to document B-cell or T-cell clonality) can be done on fixed tissues.
 Cytogenetics and flow cytometry require fresh tissue.